 Drive top performance from AIX Servers.
-Ensure peak performance of applications including web servers, database servers, middleware, messaging, etc. through comprehensive monitoring of all aspects of AIX OS performance.Start Your Trial
+Ensure peak performance of applications including web servers, database servers, middleware, messaging, etc. through comprehensive monitoring of all aspects of AIX OS performance.Free Trial

 IBM AIX is one of most widely used Unix operating systems in use in IT infrastructures today.
 A recent IDC worldwide server tracker assessed that AIX has a 58% of the Unix server market.
 AIX is widely used to support enterprise applications in various domains including banking, retail, telecom and insurance.
 The availability and performance of AIX servers and the applications they host is critical for ensuring that business can operate effectively.
 Slowdowns can result in frustrated users, loss of productivity and increased support costs for the enterprise.